Xceptance/xlt-documentation/content/en/load-testing/Manual/060-test-development.md

 				Logout
 ```

-This is just an example and a different breakdown of flows and actions might make sense for your application, just keep in mind that an action always represents a single test step (similar to a click on a website, although this may trigger more than one request), whereas flows can combine several of these actions to one logical unit that may be used by several test cases.
+This is of course just an example and a different breakdown of flows and actions might make sense for your application.
+Just keep in mind that an action always represents a single test step (similar to a click on a website, although this may trigger more than one request), whereas flows can combine several of these actions to make one logical unit that may be used by several test cases.
 For example, with the flows and actions above, you can define several common scenarios, like the following:

 * Homepage
 * Homepage → GoToSignin → Register → (Login) → Logout
 * Homepage → BrowsingFlow
 * Homepage → Search